 THE DEMOLITION DERBY OF ROCK:

-Uppertown is the husband and wife punk duo, Rob and Becca Hudson.
-Both are veterans of the Minneapolis music scene, but this is their first musical collaboration together.
-Although their sound is influenced by local punk pioneers The Replacements, Husker Du and Soul Asylum, Uppertown draws from rock icons such as The Rolling Stones, The Clash, Sex Pistols, Social Distortion, Bob Dylan, The Cars and Talking Heads.
+All three are veterans of the Minneapolis music scene, but this is their first musical collaboration together.
+Although their sound is influenced by Twin Cities punk pioneers The Replacements, Husker Du and Soul Asylum, Uppertown draws from rock icons such as The Rolling Stones, The Clash, Sex Pistols, Social Distortion, Bob Dylan, The Cars and Talking Heads.
 Uppertown is heavily influenced by blues legends Howlin’ Wolf, Muddy Waters, Blind Blake, Willie McTell and John Lee Hooker.

 The band is named after a real neighborhood–“Uppertown” is the ‘wrong side of tracks’ or the place you avoid driving through if you don’t want eggs or garden produce peppering your car.
 While Uppertown the neighborhood was a very real place at a moment in time, it’s grown into a larger archetype, with which many of the have-nots in America can relate.
 Both Rob and Becca’s early life stories shared many common themes, the primary ones of poverty and deprivation united them and the creative outlet of music became a cathartic and healing release.